hscopalm/serverless-quote-elt/README.md

 ## Setting Up the Project
 The setup is simple, so follow along if you care to :)

+Note: the below is for Windows, which will be *nearly* identical, but you will need to adjust paths, and venv activation to suit your platform

 1. Dependencies
    `Terraform` - allows for IaC deployment of AWS resources `AWS account` - hopefully you are a root user (but use a different IAM user!!) and can manage the necessary permissions, or you have a role with sufficient perms already